How One Demo Bot

 Available round the clock, chatbots in retail industry are able to answer FAQ, give directions, provide information about the brand and its products and services, and basically, any other information customers should or want to know about retailers and their products.
 All via a simple chat.
 These features make chatbots thrive not only in retail but also in many other customer-centric services (e.g. chatbot for patient symptom tracking, order and delivery bots, virtual office assistants, etc.)

 3. Establish reliable connection with customers at their territory

-If your target audience uses smartphones, and today almost everyone uses smartphone, you understand the importance of having your people happy regardless of the device and time for shopping.
+If your target audience uses smartphones, and today almost everyone uses a smartphone, you understand the importance of having your people happy regardless of the device and time for shopping.
 And still, mobile experience remains a sensitive issue for many retail and ecommerce brands.

 Most chatbots are mobile native and function by simple texting.
-In fact, chatbots were born for mobile-first environment where on average top 5 mobile apps are messengers.
+In fact, chatbots were born for a mobile-first environment where on average top 5 mobile apps are messengers.

 4. Create smooth online shopping experience

 Can you improve your checkout rate and sell online more with a bot?
 Sure, you just need a good dialogue for that.

 Shoppie demo bot reveals the power of texting for online shopping.
 The bot leads users along their purchase journeys step by step and makes this experience as short and efficient as possible.
 It’s close to I came I saw I conquer, only in case of a chatbot it’s I text, I pick, I buy.

 As a demo bot, Shoppie demonstrates this process using the best practices of action-focused conversation.
 It’s short, casual and to the point.
 This is exactly what you need to avoid the confusion emerging from not intuitive websites or apps, problem of choice and second-thoughts that often make customers abandon online carts.